 Team Player: registers and requests to join a team captain's registered team.
-Team Players will be assigned to their teams captain's team after the registration deadline by the Intramural coordinator team.
+Team Players will be assigned to their captain's team after the registration deadline by the Intramural coordinators.

 Free Agent: individuals who do not have enough members to create a full team can register individually and be placed on a 'Free Agents' team.
 These teams are comprised of other students with similar skill levels and availability.
 Note: Only MRU students and members can register as a Free Agent.

 NOTE: Only MRU students and members can register as a Free Agent in order to ensure sufficient space.

 NOTE: Only MRU students and members can register for Ice Hockey due to limited facility availability.